 It's a contempt, really, for the American people, a hatred of what they want and what they voted for.

-Well, if you look, it's a contempt for the entire process of honest open self-government.
+Well, I said, look, it's a contempt for the entire process of honest, open self-government.

 I mean, you can like President Trump, you can dislike President Trump, but in a hard-fought two-year campaign, he beat 16 other Republicans for the nomination.

-And under our constitutional protocol, if Clemson doesn't agree with him, the correct answer is to resign.
+And under our constitutional protocol, if this person doesn't agree with him, the correct answer is to resign.

-I mean, we have a system here where you can say, well, I find this guy to be so unacceptable as president, I'm resigning.
+I mean, we have a system here where you can say, well, you know, I find this guy to be so unacceptable as president, I'm resigning.

-Uh, and it would be out in the open.
+That's totally honorable and would be out in the open.

 If this person is discovered and found out, would there be consequences besides being fired?